ahw0/Applicativo-interfaccia-RisiKo/README.md

 File management is done as follows:

 The file is generated by creating the game by naming it and adding the text ***"_ log.txt"*** as an identifier.
 Normally, when a game is created, it is not possible to have a file with the name of the game; This is because it would have in the database a match with the same name as the one you want to create, thus leading to the non-creation of the game and therefore of the new file.
-If a file that has the same name as the game you are creating and that name is not present in the database, the file is overwritten.
+If a file has the same name as the game you are creating and that name is not present in the database, the file is overwritten.

-During the course of a game, all relevant information is taken to reconstruct it step by step.
+During a game, all relevant information is taken to reconstruct it step by step.
 All information is converted to a string and sent to a special function that "opens" the file, inserts the string at the end and
 "Closes."

 The set of all strings allows you to get a single file where there are information about:
 -	Information about creating the game.
 Includes date, number of players present, nickname and color chosen.
 -	All the placements in the stages: preliminary, positioning, fighting and moving.
 It includes territories, number of armed forces, actions taken
--	All the fights done.
+-	All the fights are done.
 Includes the number of launched dice, the outcome of the combat, missed armies.
 -	Learn more about: moments when the game was paused, resumed the game, losing players, winning player.

 The file is deleted if the game is deleted by pressing the button **[Elimina la partita]**.